Back to all blogs

 How to Interpret Common Result Patterns

 When you receive your report, you will see your results alongside a reference range.
-Here are the most common patterns you might encounter.
+To help you decode your report, we have mapped the most common combinations below.

 The Blue Horizon Difference: Magnesium and Cortisol